magician-project/magician_main_board/doc/connectors.md

 1) You do not need the Camera Board!
 2) Connect the LED COBs to the (YELLOW Top Right) Direct LED COB Light output.
 3) Connect the 3.3V LED COB input on the Direct LED Voltage Input (PINK color) of the Main Board
-4) Start the Magician Mainboard by supplying the "h" byte
+4) Start the Magician Mainboard by sending an "h" byte

 If you want to use LED overvolting and H/W Sync of lights to the Camera: